 For each of these tools the current status, highlighting the features developed in the last year and their dependencies to other tools, are described.
 The deviations from the roadmap planned in the previous milestones of the series will be listed and motivated.
 This is meant to provide the background on which the new developments and plans will be realised.

 All development teams have detailed plans for the last project year and beyond.
-Nevertheless it is important that the respective advisory body, the OTAG), steers and monitors this activity.
+Nevertheless it is important that the respective advisory body (OTAG and GGUS advisory board) steers and monitors this activity.
 The requirements coming from the users of the various tools need to be channelled and prioritised by this group and discussed with the developers, to make sure that changes could be well harmonized in all the tools preserving the integrity of the interplay between them.